miohtama/mfabrik.zoho/README.txt

 ------------

 *mfabrik.zoho* package provides Python classes for making easy Zoho API calls.
-They allow you to integrate `Zoho web application data <http://www.zoho.com>` to your Python software.
+They allow you to integrate `Zoho web application data <http://www.zoho.com>`_ into your Python software.

 Features
 --------